Essex Hemphill: Legacy

-Works

 Themes

-Much of Hemphill's poetry and spoken word was autobiographical, and portrayed his experiences as a minority in both the African-American and LGBT communities.
+Much of Hemphill's poetry and spoken word is autobiographical, and portrays his experiences as a minority in both the African-American and LGBT communities.

-He wrote pieces such as "Family Jewels," which conveyed his frustrations about white bigotry, specifically within the gay community.
+He wrote pieces such as "Family Jewels," which conveys his frustrations about racism, specifically within the gay community.
 In his essay "Does Your Momma Know About me?"
-Hemphill criticizes photographer Robert Mapplethorpe's The Black Book, which showcased pictures of the penises of black men.
-Hemphill argued that excluding the faces of the black male subjects demonstrated the fetishism of African Americans by whites in the gay community.
+Hemphill criticizes photographer Robert Mapplethorpe's The Black Book, which showcased pictures of the penises of Black men.
+Hemphill argued that excluding the faces of the Black male subjects demonstrated the fetishism of African Americans by Whites in the gay community.

-The poems and essays in Ceremonies address the sexual objectification of black men in white culture, relationships among gay black men and non-gay black men, HIV/AIDS in the black community and the meaning of family.
-He also goes on to critique both the institutionalized patriarchy, and dominant gender identities within society.
+The poems and essays in Ceremonies address the sexual objectification of Black men in White culture, relationships between gay and straight Black men, HIV/AIDS in the Black community, and the meaning of family.
+Hemphill also critiques both the institutionalized patriarchy and dominant gender identities within society.

-Hemphill repeatedly invoked loneliness throughout his work.
-Loneliness in Hemphill's work is a traumatic feeling, a constant sense of rejection.
-Many of the men returned home after being rejected by white gay communities, only to be rejected within black communities as well.
+Hemphill repeatedly invokes loneliness throughout his work.
+Loneliness in Hemphill's work is a traumatic and constant sense of rejection.
+Many of the men he writes about returned home after being rejected by White gay communities, only to be rejected within Black communities as well.
 In Hemphill's poetry, he portrays loneliness as a collective feeling.
-He defined loneliness as a sense of being, marked by suffering without public recognition.
-A sense of separation from the public creates a social longing because even though the journey is lonesome, fighting against that journey not to kill you, as Hemphill said in one of his poems, makes you yearn for community and support.
+He defines loneliness as suffering without public recognition.
+A sense of separation from the public creates a social longing for community and support.